The video game and the American game manual disagree on the proper spelling of Radaxian.

 In the game's epilogue we learn that almost everything worked out for the best: Alex's brother Igul became king of Radaxian, everyone who got turned to stone is okay, and Alex got to kick some ass and show off his super awesome martial arts skills.
 But Alex's father is still missing, a plot point which would be further explored in Miracle World's only direct sequel, Alex Kidd in the Enchanted Castle.

 All in all, Alex Kidd in Miracle World is a fun, inventive platformer with many interesting elements.
 But it never could have been the Mario-killer that Sega hoped it would be.
 For all its inventiveness, Miracle World lacked the overall focus and charm of Super Mario.
 Super Mario was simplistic and formulaic, but it certainly never seemed the part.
 By incorporating bright colors, infectious music, unusual characters, and action-oriented gameplay, Nintendo was able to create a game that wasn't just fun, it was completely fucking addictive.
-Miracle World to beat in Super Mario in any of these categories - the colors are less exciting, the music is less catchy, the characters are less interesting, and the action is much slower.
+Miracle World failed to beat Super Mario in any of these categories - the colors are less exciting, the music is less catchy, the characters are less interesting, and the action is much slower.
 Sega would eventually solved all these problems by creating a new flagship franchise, Sonic the Hedgehog.
 The problem with Miracle World is that seems to been designed largely with blind ambition.
 The game lacks a singularity of purpose; each level and gameplay gimmick feels like it was designed by a think tank that was trying to outdo Super Mario rather than a group of programmers who went into the project with a complete vision of the game they wanted to make.
 In particular, the fact that boss battles come at inconsistent intervals seems to point towards this.
 But even though it's not on the same level as Super Mario, Alex Kidd is a very fun game and a lost classic from Sega's early console days.
 If you like old school platformers, then I highly recommend this game.
 So what are you waiting for?
 Go track it down.

 Posted by: Syd Lexia